aditj/covid-ranking/README.md

 ## Definitions
    1. Counties with best health and wealth outcomes are defined as being in both the categories:
-      a) The top 10% of the economic outcome and the top 10% of the covid cases.
+      a) The top 10% of the economic outcome and the bottom 10% of the covid cases.